cheepo2109/Delicious-App/readme.md

 ## What is this?

-Simple application to learn Node.js, MongoDB, Express, PassportJS and Pug
+Simple application to learn Node.js, MongoDB, Express, PassportJS and Pug.
+Based on the tutorial of Wes Bos

 ## Sample Data